Six Sigma is becoming increasingly preferred in financial services, healthcare, education, energy, science, and government.

 JMU’s Six Sigma Green Belt Program is unique in that it combines the technical aspects of Six Sigma with sound management practices.
 For example, we use the Case Study approach for assignments based on real business world issues.
 Participants will often work in teams on the scenarios and activities.
 This gives participants an opportunity to work in collaborative, team environments.

 Green Belts are capable of leading projects that are smaller in scope (i.e., 90-120 days) and well-defined to focus on a specific issue.

 A Six Sigma Black Belt can impact an organization’s bottom line through employment of statistically based tools that are taught in Six Sigma Black Belt training.
-A Six Sigma Black Belt Certificate from JMU demonstrates to an employer or potential employer that you have been trained in advanced problem solving skills and the statistical tools needed to effectively lead process improvement projects.
+A Six Sigma Black Belt Certificate from JMU demonstrates to an employer that you have been trained in advanced problem solving skills and the statistical tools needed to effectively lead process improvement projects.

-To participate in JMU’s Black Belt Certificate program, you will need to complete JMU’s Green Belt program or an offering of similar depth and educational rigor.
+To participate in JMU’s Black Belt Certificate program, you will need to complete either JMU’s Green Belt program or an offering of similar depth and educational rigor.